 The MAS has stated that the RBC 2 Review is not intended to result in a significant overhaul to the existing framework.
 Instead, it seeks to improve the comprehensiveness of the risk coverage and the risk sensitivity of the framework as well as define more specifically the MAS' supervisory approach with respect to the solvency intervention levels.
 The MAS has also stated that insurers in Singapore are well-capitalised and the objective of RBC 2 is therefore not to raise the industry's overall regulatory capital requirements, but to ensure that the framework for assessing capital adequacy is more aligned to an insurer's business activities and risk profiles.
 On February 28, 2020, the MAS concluded the RBC 2 Review by issuing the Insurance (Valuation and Capital) (Amendment) Regulations 2020 (which amend the existing Insurance (Valuation and Capital) Regulations 2004) and the new MAS Notice 133 on Valuation and Capital Framework for Insurers ("MAS Notice 133").
-The Insurance (Valuation and Capital) (Amendment) Regulations 2020 and MAS Notice 133, which specify fund solvency requirements and capital adequacy requirements for a licensed insurer, came into effect on March 31, 2020.
+The Insurance (Valuation and Capital) (Amendment) Regulations and Capital) (Amendment) Regulations 2020 and MAS Notice 133, which specify fund solvency requirements and capital adequacy requirements for a licensed insurer, came into effect on March 31, 2020.
+MAS Notice 133 was last updated on December 8, 2023 to reflect revisions in the illiquidity premium as part of the MAS regular review on the illiquidity premium calibration and credit spread movements.